 Look for the EPA’s “Safer Choice” label when purchasing cleaning products.
 The government reviews the ingredients, product performance, pH, and packaging to make sure the products that have this label are safer for your family.

-More than 2,000 products have the Safer Choice label.
+More than 2,000 products have a Safer Choice label.
 Search to see if your favorite cleaning product is on the EPA’s list.

 Air duct cleaning removes the dirt and debris that gets stuck in the ductwork that runs throughout your house.